seb7887/react-performance/react-performance.md

-# How to improve performance part II: React
+# How to improve performance in web applications part II: React

 ![react](./docs/images/react.jpeg)